GitLab Pipelines#

 - if: $CI_PIPELINE_SOURCE == "merge_request_event"

-How to Define Variables for an Automation Script#
+How to Define Variables#

 GitLab allows the use of variables in the definition of Pipelines and provides a variety of predefined variables.